Baked Meatballs in Cranberry Sauce

 -

-Add the ground beef and ground pork to the bowl.
+Add the ground beef and ground pork, breaking them into small clumps over the bowl.

 -